-Host Vulnerability Management supports AWS EC2, Azure Virtual Machine (VM), and GCP VM instances and is only available to InsightCloudSec SaaS customers.
+Host Vulnerability Assessment supports AWS EC2, Azure Virtual Machine (VM), and GCP VM instances and is only available to InsightCloudSec SaaS customers.
 In addition, Windows hosts are not supported and will fail assessment.

-Check out the Host Vulnerability Management - Configuration & Workflows page for details on the common workflows for Host Vulnerability Management and information on the require prerequisites.
+Check out the Host Vulnerability Assessment - Configuration & Workflows page for details on the common workflows for Host Vulnerability Assessment and information on the require prerequisites.

-The Host Vulnerability Management - User Guide provides details on feature operation and capabilities.
+The Host Vulnerability Assessment - User Guide provides details on feature operation and capabilities.